Ha0Tang/C2GAN/README.md

 To reproduce the results reported in the paper, you would need an NVIDIA TITAN Xp GPUs.

 ## Dataset Preparation
-Paper the datasets like in [this folder](./datasets/Radboud).
+Prepare the datasets like in [this folder](./datasets/Radboud).
 Please cite their paper if you use the data.

 ## C2GAN Training/Testing
 - Download a dataset using the previous script (e.g., Radboud).